ngenovictor/learn_flask_api2/README.md

 2. Users can login
 3. Users can create posts
 4. Users can interact with post
-    i.
-Can like a post
+    1. Can like a post
-    ii.
-Can upvote/downvote a post
+    2. Can upvote/downvote a post
-    iii.
-Can comment on a post
+    3. Can comment on a post